dustin/gitmirror/README.markdown

 First, you'll need stuff for it to do.
 Let's say we wanted to set up a repository mirror location in `/tmp/gitmirrors` and our first mirror will be of my awesome `gitmirror` project.

-We'll do the following:
+First, install the software:

+    go get github.com/dustin/gitmirror

+Now, create a location for your mirrors and (as an example), check out the gitmirror source into it:

     mkdir /tmp/gitmirrors
     cd /tmp/gitmirrors
-    git clone --bare --mirror git://github.com/dustin/gitmirror.git
+    git clone git://github.com/dustin/gitmirror

+(note, don't actually use `/tmp/` as your permanent mirror path)

 ### Note for Github Usage